The Nickel Boys: Plot

 The narrative alternates between the 2010s and the 1960s.
 In the present, Elwood Curtis is an African-American business owner in New York City.
 As an investigation into the defunct Nickel Academy begins to expose the school's hidden history of atrocities, including many secretly buried bodies on the premises, many men who were incarcerated at Nickel Academy as boys are coming forward to share their experiences of abuse.
 Curtis is forced to confront the lasting effects of his experiences there.

 In 1960s Tallahassee, Elwood Curtis is a studious African-American high school student with an idealistic sense of justice inspired by Martin Luther King Jr. and Civil Rights marches.
 He is selected to attend university classes due to his intelligence.
 However, on the first day of classes he hitchhikes with an African-American man; when they are pulled over and it is discovered that the vehicle was stolen, Elwood is convicted as a delinquent and sent to Nickel Academy, a juvenile reformatory in Eleanor, Florida.
 Boys at Nickel Academy receive poor education, are made to perform hard labor, and frequently receive brutal corporal punishment.
 The staff also overlook and cover up sexual abuse and trips "out back" for punishment, from which some boys never return.
 The students are segregated by race, with Black boys facing worse treatment.
 Elwood befriends fellow student Turner, who has a more cynical view of the world and Nickel's administration.
-Elwood attempts to serve his time without incident, but is seriously beaten on two occasions: once for intervening to help a boy being attacked by sexual assaulters, and once after writing a letter to government authorities detailing the academy's poor conditions, corruption, and abuse.
+Elwood attempts to serve his time without incident, but is seriously beaten on two occasions: once for intervening to help a boy being attacked by sexual assaulters, and another when writing a letter to government authorities detailing the academy's poor conditions and corruption.
 After Turner overhears of a plan to have Elwood killed by the administration, the two attempt an escape.
-Elwood is shot dead while Turner escapes; it is revealed that Turner falsely adopted Elwood's name and attempted to live up to his ideals when he was free.
+Elwood is shot dead while Turner escapes; it is revealed that Turner falsely adopted Elwood's identity and attempted to live up to his ideals when he was free.

-In the 2010s, with an investigation into Nickel Academy ongoing, "Elwood Curtis" reveals his history and real name, Jack Turner, to his wife, then flies to Tallahassee to give testimony to his friend's fate.
+In the 2010s, with an investigation into Nickel Academy ongoing, "Elwood Curtis" reveals his history and real name, Jack Turner, to his wife, then flies to Tallahassee to give testimony of his friend's fate.